japaneseTemmie/MusicBot.py-2.0/README.md

   If you're on a GNU/Linux distribution, they may already be installed.

-  If not, make sure to install them from your distribution's repositories or compile them from source.
+  If not, make sure to install them from your distribution's repositories:

-  `sudo apt install python3 ffmpeg` (Debian, Debian-based distro (Ubuntu, Mint, ZorinOS))
+  `sudo apt install python3 ffmpeg` (Debian, Debian-based distro (Ubuntu, Linux Mint, ZorinOS))

   `sudo dnf install python3 ffmpeg` (Fedora, Fedora-based distro (Bazzite, Nobara))

   `sudo pacman -S python3 ffmpeg` (Arch, Arch-based distro (CachyOS, Manjaro))

+  ... or compile them from source.

   On Windows/macOS, you can find guides on how to install them: